 Lindarbakki turf house

-You will find another red-painted turf house in East Iceland, the very small privately owned turf house Lindarbakki in Bakkagerði in Borgarfjörður-Eystri.
+You will find another red-painted turf house in East Iceland, the tiny, privately owned turf house Lindarbakki in Bakkagerði in Borgarfjörður-Eystri.

 Lindarbakki turf house is one of the landmarks of this little village, Bakkagerði, and a very popular photo motive.